 SECTION 1.
-STRATEGY FOR THE COOPERATION PROGRAMME'S CONT TO THE UNION STRATEGY FOR SMART, SUSTAINABLE AND INCLUSIVE GRATHE ACHIEVEMENT OF ECONOMIC, SOCIAL AND TERRITORIAL COHESION 1.1.
-Strategy for the cooperation programme's contribution to the Latest strategy for smart, sustainable and inclusive growth and to the achievement.
-ROWTH AND I16 Jnion vement of economic, social and territorial cohesion 16 1.1.1.
-The strategy of the cooperation programme for contributing t strategy for smart, sustainable and inclusive growth 1.1.1.1.
-Geographical coverage 16 Figure 1: Map of the Programme area 1.1.1.3.
-Analysis of the situation of the Programme area 19 Natural and Cultural resources Cultural and national minorities Labour, Economic and Productive Context Tourism Research and Development Transport and Logistics Railway infrastructures Road network Education SWOT analysis Smart Growth Sustainable growth Inclusive growth Challenges and needs 1.1.1.4 Cooperation Programme Strategy Cross-cutting issues 1.1.2 Justification for the choice of Thematic Objectives and co investment priorities Table 1 A synthetic overview of the justification for the selection of ThenObjectives and Investment Priorities 37 1.2.
-Justification of the financial allocation 40 Table 2: Overview of the investment strategy of the cooperation progr SECTION 2.
-PRIORITY AXES 44 2.A.1.
-Priority Axis 1 44 2.A.2.
-Justification for the establishment of a Priority Axis covering mo ore than one 2.A.3.
-Fund and calculation basis for the ERDF contribution 44 2.A.4.
-Investment Priority 1.b 45
+STRATEGY FOR THE COOPERATION PROGRAMME'S CONTRIBUTION TO

+THE UNION STRATEGY FOR SMART, SUSTAINABLE AND INCLUSIVE GROWTH AND THE

+ACHIEVEMENT OF ECONOMIC, SOCIAL AND TERRITORIAL COHESION 12

+1.1 Strategy for the cooperation programme's contribution to the Union strategy for

+smart, sustainable and inclusive growth and to the achievement of economic, social

+and territorial cohesion12

+1.1.1 Description of the cooperation programme's strategy for contributing to the

+delivery of the Union strategy for smart, sustainable and inclusive growth and for

+achieving economic, social and territorial cohesion12

+1.1.1.1 Geographical coverage12

+1.1.1.2 Lessons learnt

+1.1.1.3 Analysis of the situation of the Programme area15

+Natural and Cultural resources15

+Socio-demographic aspects17

+Cultural and national minorities18

+Labour, Economic and Productive Context

+Tourism

+Climate Change and Energy18

+Research and Development

+Transport and Logistics

+Railway infrastructures

+Road network

+Ports

+Logistics

+Education

+SWOT analysis

+Challenges and needs27

+1.1.1.4 Cooperation Programme Strategy28

+Cross-cutting issues

+1.1.2 Justification for the choice of Thematic Objectives and corresponding

+investment priorities, having regard to the Common Strategic Framework, based on an

+analysis of the needs within the Programme area as a whole and the strategy chosen

+in response to such needs, addressing where appropriate, missing links in cross-border

+infrastructure, taking into account the results of the ex-ante evaluation

+1.2 Justification for the financial allocation

+SECTION 2.
+PRIORITY AXES

+Section 2.A.
+Description of the Priority Axes other than technical assistance

+2.A.1 Priority Axis 1

+2.A.2 Justification for the establishment of a Priority Axis covering more than one

+Thematic Objective (where applicable)

+2.A.3 Fund and calculation basis for Union support

+2.A.4 Investment Priority 1.b

+2.A.5 Specific Objective 1.1 corresponding to the Investment priority and expected

+results

+A.6 Actions to be supported under the Investment Priority (by Investment

+Priority)

+2.A.7 Performance framework

+2.A.8 Categories of intervention